NuclearError/allyship101/PITCHME.md

 @snap[north span-100]
 #### Oppression

-* is the other side of privilege
 * is systemic rather than personal
 * can be hard to see: it might be well hidden, or so ubiquitous that it seems 'normal'
+* is made up of both macro- and micro- aggressions

 @snapend